 We claim that $\langle g_1,\dots,g_d\rangle=G_1$ if and only if $\langle g_1^\tau,\dots,g_d^\tau\rangle=G_2.$ Clearly this claim implies that $\tau$ induces a graph isomorphism between $\Gamma_{a,b}(G_1)$ and $\Gamma_{a,b}(G_2)$ for every pair $a, b$ of non-negative integers.
 To prove the claim notice that $\langle y_1,\dots,y_d\rangle=G_j$ if and only if $\langle y_1^{\pi_{i,j}},\dots,y_d^{\pi_{i,j}}\rangle=G_j/W_{i,j}$ for $i\in \{ 1,2\}$ and that $\langle y_1^{\pi_{i,j}},\dots,y_d^{\pi_{i,j}}\rangle=G_j/W_{i,j}$ if and only if there exist $k_1, k_2$ with $\langle y_{k_1}^{\pi_{i,j}}\rangle\neq \langle y_{k_2}^{\pi_{i,j}}\rangle.$ So assume $\langle g_1,\dots,g_d\rangle=G_1$ and fix $i\in \{1,2\}.$ There exist $k_1, k_2$ with $\langle g_{k_1}^{\pi_{i,1}}\rangle\neq \langle g_{k_2}^{\pi_{i,1}}\rangle.$ It follows from (\ref{biett}), that

 and so we conclude $\langle g_1^\tau,\dots,g_d^\tau\rangle=G_2.$

 \

-We conclude noticing that most of the arguments in this section use only a partial amount of the information given by the family $\lst.$ In particular it seems a natural question to ask whether a smaller family of graphs can efficiently encode the generating property of $G.$ In same crucial steps of the proofs of our results (for example in the proof of Theorem \ref{nilpo} and Proposition \ref{frattini}) a decisive role is played by the graphs $\Gamma^{*}_{1,t}(G)$.
+We conclude by observing that most of the arguments in this section use only part of the information given by the family $\lst.$ In particular it seems a natural question to ask whether a smaller family of graphs can efficiently encode the generating property of $G.$ In some crucial steps of the proofs of our results (for example in the proof of Theorem \ref{nilpo} and Proposition \ref{frattini}) a decisive role is played by the graphs $\Gamma^{*}_{1,t}(G)$.
 So a good candidate to consider seems to be the family $\lstt$ of the connected components of the graphs $\Gamma^{*}_{1,t}(G)$ for $t\in \mathbb N.$ We assume $\lstt=\{\Delta_k\}_{k\in \mathbb N}$, where the graphs are enumerated in such a way that $\nu(\Delta_k)\leq \nu(\Delta_{k+1})$ for every $k\in \mathbb N.$

 \begin{thm} Assume that the family $\lstt$ is known.
 We may determine $|G|,$ $d(G)$, $P_G(s)$ and $|\frat(G)|.$ Moreover we may recognize whether or not $G$ is soluble, supersoluble, nilpotent. \end{thm}